 • Data rows in Table Format

 Parameter_Names declares the parameters used in the table.
 Column_Types declares whether the parameters are inputs or outputs to the relationship being defined.
 An independent parameter is defined as an input to the table if its column type is In.
 A dependent parameter is defined as an output from the table if its column type is Out_Match, Out_Closest, Out_Range or Out_PWL.
 The independent parameters shall be in the first columns followed by the dependent parameters.
-Columns Types must either be all Out_Match, or any combination of Out_Closest, Out_Range or Out_PWL.
-If the Columns Types are a combination of Out_Closest, Out_Range or Out_PWL the last independent column must be of Type Float, UI, Integer or Tap.
+Column_Types must either be all Out_Match, or any combination of Out_Closest, Out_Range or Out_PWL.
+If the Column_Types are a combination of Out_Closest, Out_Range or Out_PWL, the last independent column must be of Type Float, UI, Integer or Tap.

-If all of the dependent paramamers have Column Type Out_Match, then the dependent parameters shall be the values in the row that matches the values of all of the independent parameters.
+If all of the dependent paramamers have Column_Type Out_Match, then the dependent parameters shall have the values which are in the row that matches the values of all of the independent parameters.
 If there is no such row, then the default value of each dependent parameter shall be used.

 (Note that two floating point values “Match” if they are the same with a precision of six decimal places)

-If the dependent paramamers have Column Types Out_Closest, Out_Range or Out_PWL the EDA tool shall first generate a “Subset” of all rows that match all independent parameters except the last independent parameter column.
+If the dependent parameters have Column_Types Out_Closest, Out_Range or Out_PWL the EDA tool shall first generate a “Subset” of all rows that match all independent parameters except the last independent parameter column.
 Each row has a numeric “Row Value” defined as the value of the last independent parameter column.
 Let “Parameter Value” be the value of the parameter in the last independent parameter column.

 If the “Parameter Value” matches the “Row Value” of one of the rows in the “Subset” then